Tax Managed Strategy 23

 Tax savings (annually)

-Not restricted to 50 per cent
+Not restricted to 50%

-Benefit from having a younger spouse
+Benefit of having a younger spouse

 Take advantage of unused RRSP contribution room at death

-In the year of your death, or within 60 days after the year-end, your legal representative may make a contribution to your spouse’s RRSP under the normal rules.
+In the year of your death, or within 60 days after the year end, your legal representative may make a contribution to your spouse’s RRSP under the normal rules.
 This contribution will be deductible on your final tax return.

 Additional considerations for spousal RRSPs

 It’s important to understand that a spousal contribution becomes the property of your spouse.
-With pension income splitting, no assets are transferred.
-You and your spouse simply file a joint election each year, which gives you the option to choose whether income splitting makes sense.
+With pension income splitting, no assets are transferred; you and your spouse simply file a joint election each year, which gives you the option to choose whether income splitting makes sense.

 Also, keep in mind that any funds withdrawn from a spousal RRSP can’t be recontributed later without using future available contribution room.
-In this instance, a tax-free savings account may be a better option as withdrawals are added back to the unused contribution room in the following calendar year.
+In this instance, a tax-free savings account may be a better option, as withdrawals are added back to the unused contribution room in the following calendar year.